Weight Loss – Your Path to 50% Less Joint Pain

 Here’s how it impacts your joints:

-Increased pressure: Every pound you gain translates to additional pressure, especially on weight-bearing joints like knees, hips, ankles, and the lower back.
-This extra force creates friction, accelerating wear and tear on the cartilage.
+Increased pressure: Each extra pound increases the pressure on weight-bearing joints like your knees, hips, ankles, and lower back.
+This added force causes friction, speeding up cartilage wear and tear.

-Inflammation on the rise: Excess weight triggers low-grade inflammation throughout the body, including around the joints.
-This irritation of the joint lining leads to pain and stiffness.
+Inflammation on the rise: Extra weight causes mild inflammation throughout your body, including around your joints.
+This irritation of the joint lining results in pain and stiffness.

 Cartilage breakdown: Over time, the increased pressure and inflammation can damage the protective cartilage.
 This degeneration paves the way for osteoarthritis, a painful condition with no cure.